 Noria Research Field Investigator

-Featured on National Geographic, ABC News, Greenpeace, United Nations, Bloomberg, MSNBC, Washington Post, Getty, Al Jazeera, NPR, The Nation, Christian Science Monitor, CNN, The Guardian, Vice News, Danmarks Radio and others.
+Featured on National Geographic, New York Times, ABC News, Greenpeace, United Nations, Bloomberg, MSNBC, Washington Post, Getty, Al Jazeera, NPR, The Nation, Christian Science Monitor, CNN, The Guardian, Vice News, Danmarks Radio and others.
 Worked on several television documentaries on Latin American struggles for Danmarks Radio as writer, director and producer.

 Bachelor's in Politics and Creative Writing from Mercyhurst, 2008.